How To Manage Your Anxiety And Fears About COVID-19

 Managing anxiety is all about working with real evidence.
 Use resources such as the Centers for Disease Control and Prevention and your government’s health authority to learn about what is happening.

 Managing anxiety isn’t about pretending that nothing bad could ever happen to you, it’s about making sure you’re realistic about the likelihood of something bad happening.

 Learn The Symptoms Of Anxiety So You Don’t Get Tricked

-When you get anxious your body turns on your parasympathetic nervous system.
+When you get anxious your body turns on your sympathetic nervous system.
 This sends a whole bunch of your organs to work.
 Your heart beats faster, your breath gets shorter, you can feel sweaty.
-If you’re not familiar with these physiological experiences of anxiety in your body it’s easy to mix them up with the feeling of getting sick with something like the a flu or virus.
+If you’re not familiar with these physiological experiences of anxiety in your body it’s easy to mix them up with the feeling of getting sick with something like the a flu or COVID-19.

 Mindfulness is a great way to learn a bit more about what is going on in your body.
 By practicing noticing your body you can start to become familiar with what anxiety actually feels like when triggered.
 This doesn’t have to involve a classic sitting meditation.
 It can start with something as simple as just noticing the sensations you feel when having a shower.

 By learning the difference between anxiety and being sick you can stop yourself from falling into the cycle of panic where normal physical sensations trigger worries about getting sick, which then causes even more physical sensations.

 Anxiety is almost always about uncertainty.
 We like it when we feel we have control over something.
 The problem with contagions like the Coronavirus is that they take a lot of control away from us causing anxiety.

 Try to control the things you can in your world such as general hygiene and access to accurate information.
 Research shows us that even if information isn’t positive, you still generally feel better because at least you now know what’s going to happen.